BlueManCZ/swr-models/README.md

 You can use these functions to interact with the model object in a way that feels like working with a native React state object.

-If you for example have a Popup component with a form to edit the article inside the `Article.tsx` component, you can use the `lock` and `unlock` functions to prevent any unwanted updates from API while the form is open, bind `set` to Input fields and appropriately update the model state, and `commit` the changes when the form is saved or `reset` the changes when the form is closed.
+If you, for example, have a Popup component with a form to edit the article inside the `Article.tsx` component, you can:
+- use the `lock` and `unlock` functions to prevent any unwanted updates from API while the form is open.
+- bind `set` to Input fields and appropriately update the model state.
+- `commit` the changes when the form is saved or `reset` the changes when the form is closed.